 Consent to data sharing, minors

-Please note that if the minor in question has already been assessed by health care professionals as being capable of making their own decisions about access to their data, and has been informed about Kanta Services, you as their guardian are not allowed to give or withdraw consent to data sharing on their behalf on MyKanta.
+Please note that if the minor in question has already been assessed by health care professionals as being capable of making their own decisions about access to their data, and has been informed about Kanta Services, you as their parent/guardian are not allowed to give or withdraw consent to data sharing on their behalf in MyKanta.

-If a health care professional decides that a minor is mature enough to decide on access to their data themselves, the minor may give consent to data sharing for their patient information.
-However, such a minor cannot give consent to data sharing on MyKanta; this must be done at a health care facility.
+If a health care professional decides that a minor is mature enough to decide on access to their data themselves, the minor may give or update consent to data sharing for their patient information.
+However, such a minor cannot give or update consent to data sharing in MyKanta; this must be done when visiting health care services.

 Consent to data sharing, acting on behalf of an adult

-You may act on behalf of another adult on MyKanta if you have a Suomi.fi authorisation for this purpose.
-If you are authorised in this way, you can give consent to data sharing or issue a denial of consent to data sharing on MyKanta or when you visit a social welfare or health care facility.
+You may act on behalf of another adult in MyKanta if you have a Suomi.fi authorisation for this purpose.
+If you are authorised in this way, you can give or update consent to data sharing or issue a denial of consent to data sharing in MyKanta or when you visit a social welfare or health care facility.
 Of course, the person authorising you can also give consent to data sharing or deny such consent.

 The consent and denials of consent to data sharing are valid until further notice and can be withdrawn at any time.